rithmschool/intermediate_javascript/unit-02/01-jquery-fundamentals.md

 ### Exercise

+Go to the [jQuery website](http://jquery.com/) website, hop into the console, and play around with all of the jQuery methods we've discussed here.

-Read on!
+After that, read on!
 There will be an exercise waiting for you at the end of the next chapter.

 ### Additional Resources